Definition of life: Problems

-Dr. Carol Cleland proposes a general theory of living systems.
+Carol Cleland proposes a general theory of living systems.

-The biggest problem with defining life by a number of characteristics is that it can provide false positives.
+A problem with defining life by a number of characteristics is that it can provide false positives.
 Long and detailed lists leave potential lifeforms out, and small lists may include things that were not intended to be considered alive.
 For example, Crystals can grow and tend towards equilibrium, similar to homeostasis, but are not alive.
+On the other hand, many organisms such as Physarum polycephalum and tardigrades enter into dormant stages where their metabolism comes to a halt as a results of cryptobiosis, yet they remain alive.
 Robert Saphiro and Gerald Feinberg proposed that life is the activity of a biosphere, defining biosphere as "a highly ordered system of matter and energy characterized by complex cycles that maintain or gradually increase the order of the system through the exchange of energy with the environment"; a definition that may be too broad.
 There are four possible ways to organize a definition.
 The first one is that there are a number of features and all of them must apply for something to be alive; if something has only some features but not others, then it is not.
 This is the method used by divulgation outlets.
 The second is that there is a single necessary and sufficient condition that can define the presence or absence of life.
 The third is that there are several necessary and sufficient conditions that define life; this is the one used in science.
 And finally, there may be several types of life without a common characteristic between them all.

 Dr. Carol Cleland, a member of the NASA Astrobiology Institute, considers that the problem is caused by the vagueness of spoken language, and that science does not need a definition of life, but rather a general theory of living systems.
 She compares the problems defining life with the problems defining substances in the Middle Ages, before the discovery of molecules, and points out that nitric acid was considered a type of water back then because it shared some superficial properties.
 However, a general theory can not be formulated before a sample of extraterrestrial life can be found and studied.
 At this point, there is not enough data to formulate such a theory, as it is unknown if life is abundant in the universe or just a rarity exclusive of Earth.